Ecwid/ecwid-api-docs/includes/_orders.md

 **HTTP Status** | Description
 --------- | -----------| -----------
+400 | Request parameters are malformed
-500 | Uploading of the file failed or there was an internal server error while processing a file 404 | Order, order item or item option is not found 413 | The file is too large.
+402 | The functionality/method is not available on the merchant plan 404 | Order, order item or item option is not found 413 | The file is too large.
 Maximum allowed file size is 100Mb.
-400 | Request parameters are malformed
-402 | The functionality/method is not available on the merchant plan
+415 | Unsupported content-type: expected `application/octet-stream`
+500 | Uploading of the file failed or there was an internal server error while processing a file

 #### Error response body (optional)